Yahballaha III: Patriarchate

 After the death of Patriarch Denha I, the Nestorian bishops chose Yahballaha as his successor in November 1281, with approval from Abaqa Khan, the Mongol ruler of the Ilkhanate.
-The reasons for his election were political, as Yahballaha was familiar with the Mongol customs, politics, and language because of his origin.
+The reasons for his election were political, as Yahballaha was familiar with Mongol customs, politics, and language because of his origin.
 His knowledge of Syriac was scarce, and he did not speak Arabic at all.
 In the presence of other Nestorian bishops, Yahballaha was consecrated in Kokhe church on 21 November 1281 as Yahballaha III.
 He received the seal given to the patriarch before him by Möngke Khan.

 Abaqa died in 1282 and was succeeded by his brother Tekuder, a convert to Islam.
-Tekuder became unpopular among the Mongol elites, the so-called "Old-Mongol" party of Nestorian Christians and Buddhists, who now favored his nephew Arghun, Abaqa's son.
+Tekuder became unpopular among the Mongol elites, the so-called "Old-Mongol" party of Nestorian Christians and Buddhists, who now favoured his nephew Arghun, Abaqa's son.
 They protested to Kublai Khan, who threatened to intervene.
-Tekuder blamed the Church of the East for the appeals to Kublai Kahn and threw Yahballaha III into prison.
+Tekuder blamed the Church of the East for the appeals to Kublai Kahn and imprisoned Yahballaha III.
 His life was saved by Tekuder's mother Qutui Khatun, who was a Christian.
 Tekuder was succeeded by his nephew Arghun in 1284.
 Both Yahballaha and Bar Sauma were held in high esteem by both Abaqa and Arghun.

 After succeeding Tekuder, Arghun sought an alliance with the European rulers against the Muslims in Syria and Egypt.
-He wrote to Pope Honorius IV that Kublai Khan commissioned him to liberate the "land of the Christians".
-For that purpose, he consulted with Yahballaha about who should head the embassy to Europe; Yahballaha proposed Bar Sauma, which Arghun accepted.
+He wrote to Pope Honorius IV that Kublai Khan commissioned him to liberate the "land of the Christians". he consulted with Yahballaha about who should head the embassy to Europe; Yahballaha proposed Bar Sauma, which Arghun accepted.
 In 1287, Bar Sauma arrived in Trabzon at the south shore of Black Sea.
 In June, he went to Constantinople, where he met with Emperor Andronikos of Byzantium, and then to the Kingdom of Naples, where he met with Charles II.
-In Rome he learned about the death of Pope Honorius IV and was greeted by the College of Cardinals instead.
-However, they were not able to respond to Arghun's request until the election of the new pope.
+In Rome, he learned about the death of Pope Honorius IV and was greeted by the College of Cardinals instead.
+However, they could not respond to Arghun's request until the new pope's election.
 Bar Sauma went to Florence and Genoa, where he met with the Captain of the People.
-From Genoa, Bar Sauma went to Lombardy, and onwards to Paris where he met Philip IV of France.
+From Genoa, Bar Sauma went to Lombardy and onwards to Paris, where he met Philip IV of France.
 After staying for a month in Paris, Bar Sauma met with the English king Edward in Bordeaux.
 Both English and French kings expressed their interest in the alliance.
-Before returning to Rome, Bar Sauma spent the winter in Genoa, and met Pope Nicholas IV after his election.
+Before returning to Rome, Bar Sauma spent the winter in Genoa and met Pope Nicholas IV after his election.
 The Pope issued a bull recognising Yahballaha as the "patriarch of all the Christians of the East" Bar Sauma returned to Ilkhanate in the summer of 1288.